Ai-Upace/VOS/README.md

 ---

-VOS (Virtual Operating System) is a small project, thank for many contributors🤝
+VOS (V Operating System) is a small project, thank for many contributors🤝

 ## Thanks